beejjorgensen/bgpython/src/bgpython_chapter_01_intro.md

-If you don't get a response, hack on it some more, try to find the answer, and if it's still elusive, then write me again with the information you've found and hopefully it will be enough for me to help out.
+If you don't get a response, hack on it some more, try to find the answer, and if it's still elusive, then write me again with the information you've found, and hopefully, it will be enough for me to help out.

 Now that I've badgered you about how to write and not write me, I'd just